iPhone

 Implement a multi-layered approach to blocking porn on iPhone so that it's difficult to bypass filtering.

 If you are trying to restrict access to adult content on an iPhone, you've probably found that downloading a porn blocker app from the Apple App Store wasn't effective at all.
-As a software developer who's been focused on building content blocking solutions, I can tell you that blocking porn on the iPhone is challenging specifically because of the limited ways you can prevent a porn blocker from being bypassed.
+The problem with typical iPhone apps that are marketed as porn blockers is that they are easily bypassed, which makes them pretty useless.
+As an iOS software developer, I can tell you that it's actually possible to create an incredibly effective porn blocking system for the iPhone - one that is nearly impossible to bypass - but you just can't depend on a single app.

-However, there are some effective methods that aren't commonly known that I'll discuss in this guide.
 An effective approach requires you to combine a few layers together to create an iPhone porn blocking system rather than relying on a single point of failure.
+This guide will walk you through the system I've figured out.

 However, Apple provides a few ways to achieve highly restrictive setups, but you just can't rely on a single-app solution from their App Store.